 Mohab Maher, taking a Bachelor’s in Electrical Engineering, represented Egypt.
 The food they showcased at the booth was Alexandria Kushari (A rice dish with different types of pasta and tomato sauce), Ful Medames (A stew of cooked beans), and Basbousa (A traditional sweet cake).
 Mohab expressed his appreciation for the experience of teamwork he gained from the event when he was selected as the representative of Egypt.

 Haziqah Omar Ali, taking a Bachelor’s in Visual Communication Design, represented Brunei.
 They showcased a traditional dessert with a modern twist called Tapak Kuda, which translates to ‘Horse Shoe’.
-It was a cakey dessert that had hazelnut chocolate cream filling with choices of different chocolate bars in the center.
-They also concocted a drink called Ayer Karsa that had pandan, bananas, evaporated milk, and small pearls.
+It was a cakey dessert with hazelnut chocolate cream filling with choices of different chocolate bars in the center.
+They also concocted a drink called Ayer Karsa with pandan, bananas, evaporated milk, and small pearls.
 Haziqah always looks forward to the events in SEGi.
 She finds that the community of people is fun and enjoys the course she is currently pursuing.

 4. East Africa (Djibouti, Tanzania, Kenya)

-Fatma Mahmud Hussein, represented countries in East Africa that were on the coastline.
+Fatma Mahmud Hussein represented countries in East Africa that were on the coastline.
 Since there were 47 tribes in Kenya, they chose 1 tribe to represent the food of all 3 countries – Swahili.
 On display was Muhogo (Coconut cassava), Mahamri (Fried doughnuts), and Maharagwe (Coconut beans).
-Coconut is a main ingredient in their cuisine as there are a lot of palm trees in their countries.
+Coconut is the main ingredient in their cuisine as there are many palm trees in their countries.
 Fatma enjoys the diversity in the people and cultures in SEGi and felt honoured to represent East Africa in her first year.

-The judges were Mr. Bonnie, Chef Fayruz, and Chef Adam.
-What they looked for was the presentation and decoration of the booth, cleanliness of the booth, promotional skills in presenting the food, coordination and management of the booth, and most importantly how tasty the food is.
+The judges were Mr Bonnie, Chef Fayruz, and Chef Adam.
+They looked for the presentation and decoration of the booth, cleanliness of the booth, promotional skills in presenting the food, coordination and management of the booth, and most importantly, how tasty the food is.

 Several performances occurred including a flashmob that had dancers move to the rhythms of Afrobeat-styled music.
 It was a spectacle to take in as they brought out the heart and soul of Africa.